haduigon/HogwartsSortingHouseApp/README.md

 - The “Reset” button should flush all previously guessed personages and make all total values equal to zero.

 - On the List screen display previously guessed affiliations (successful and failed) and the amount of attempts for every character (until successfully guessed).
+After successfull guess score resets to zero.

 - By clicking on the Reload button against the particular character, load this character on the Home screen with the House buttons again.